Claudia (mother of Constantius)

 Claudia was the purported mother of Roman emperor Constantius Chlorus according to ancient sources.
 These sources claim her to be a relative of Roman emperors Claudius Gothicus and Quintillus, a claim modern historians tend to view with suspicion.
+Her name is reported by the source Historia Augusta.

 Attestation

 The Historia Augusta, an ancient but notoriously unreliable source, states that Constantius' father was a nobleman named Flavius Eutropius and his mother Claudia, who was the daughter of Crispus, the brother of emperors Claudius Gothicus and Quintillus.
-The historians Zosimus and Zonaras go even further, writing that Claudia was actually the daughter of Claudius Gothicus himself.
-Eutropius was uncertain if Claudia was the daughter or sister of Claudius Gothicus.
+The historian Zonaras goes even further, writing that Constantius's mother was actually the daughter of Claudius Gothicus himself.
+Eutropius was uncertain if she was the daughter or sister of Claudius Gothicus.

 Analysis

 Modern historians have speculated that these connections with Claudius Gothicus and his brother Quintillus were fabricated by Constantius' son Constantine the Great to forge a more prestigious ancestry for himself during his reign, as well as to distance his father's memory from that of his adoptive father emperor Maximian (as well as the rest of the Tetrarchy).
 Claudius Gothicus had been a well liked emperor who had not been assassinated or killed in battle but died a natural death, he was pagan but hadn't persecuted Christians, and since the myth of him being the bastard son of Gordian II; as well as the claims of him being related to yet another emperor, Probus, existed, he was a good choice for dynastic purposes.
 It was also convenient because Claudius Gothicus' reign was short and his greatest claim to fame was his military victory near Naissus, close to where Constantine was supposedly born.
 Giving Claudius's brother the name Crispus may also have been a way to try to explain Constantine's eldest son's name.

+Timothy D. Barnes speculated that instead of Claudia the emperor's mother may have been named "Julia Constantia" or similar.
+Vern L. and Bonnie Bullough have proposed that Constantius Chlorus may have been born from of his parents in a "concubinage" (concubinatus) relationship, instead of in a marriage (conubium), thus explaining why Chlorus himself took his own son Constantinus by his possible concubine Helena (though some historians believe they were in a lawful marriage) as his full heir.